Manual installation#

 |

-It is imperative to execute the following commands with the user who has the permissions to run the Webserver.
-For Debian-based operating systems this is www-data, with RHEL apache and with SLES wwwrun.
+It is mandatory to execute the following commands with the user whose rights the web server is running with.
+For Debian-based operating systems this is www-data, under RHEL apache and SLES wwwrun.

-The options are similar to the setup via the web GUI.
+The options are based on the setup via the Web GUI.

 1 |